inaimathi/langnostic/drafts/turing-test.md

 Ok, what does this really teach us?

 Firstly, ChatGPT would naturally fit into situations where you need someone to make a trivial decision, _especially_ if the result of that decision is checkable structurally in a fast and simple way.
 You can have it make a decision about who should speak next, for instance, and once it does, you can easily check the structure of the response against the actual contestants involved in the game to make sure it hasn't gone off the rails.
+I could half-seriously see using this as a mechanism to avoid bikeshedding out in the wild[^it-might-not-resolve-them].

+[^it-might-not-resolve-them]: It might not resolve them any better than a d20, but still.

 Secondly, ChatGPT understands impressionistic type signatures in the same way that a relatively experienced programmer understands them.
 So you can ask it for JSON objects matching a particular type and it'll mostly do what you need to.
 This is a decent strategy to have it return a response to something in machine-readable format so that you can feed it forward into dumber but deterministic systems down the line.
+Importantly, this makes it trivially composeable.
+I can easily imagine making a core of ChatGPT surrounded by a few more submodules do serious useful work.
+The trivial example of this is something like [AgentGPT](https://agentgpt.reworkd.ai/), which I think basically just has a few pieces of state and a deterministic "do the next step" function that calls into `chat` or `completion` at some point.

-Thirdly, it's not itself deterministic.
+Thirdly, it's not itself deterministic[^which-actually-helps].
 I don't think this article gave you a visceral feel for that, but if you've been playing along in the REPL while reading this, it should be fairly obvious that it sometimes just _doesn't do the thing that you ask it to_.
 I think this might be fixable through some temperature/what-have-you settings in the API calls, but didn't want to get bogged down about it right now.
 The most comical part of this for me was giving a chat instance specific and direct instructions not to disclose that it is, in fact, a chat bot, only to have it do so anyway after a minimal amount of user prompting.
 This isn't even getting into its' built-in guard rails[^for-specific-instance].

+[^which-actually-helps]: Which actually helps with the trivial composeability point from earlier.
+Because it's non-deterministic, you could easily error-correct here by retrying any output requests on a parse/structural validation failure.
+I tried the simpler option in `clj-turing-test` either by ignoring failures (as in the scoring functions) or by having a worse-but-definitely-working alternative to ChatGPT (as in the choose-next-speaker routine).

 [^for-specific-instance]: For instance, if you try asking it to make meth or explosives, or try sexting with it, the response you'll get back is something along the lines of "this is inappropriate to talk about, so here, have a 400 error instead".

-I could see the outlines of that Wendy's drive-through system even having done as little coding around this as I currently have.
+I could see the outlines of that [Wendy's drive-through system](https://www.theverge.com/2023/5/9/23716825/wendys-ai-drive-thru-google-llm) even having done as little coding around this as I currently have.
 Which, spoilers, is what I'm going to be playing around with next.